cossacklabs/hermes-core/README.md

 # License
+Hermes-core license is GNU Affero General Public License v3.0.
 There is a separate, commercial licensed Hermes version for industrial use (its core crypto code is similar to this repository, yet it holds additional convenience interfaces and services).

 # Contributing to us